-The Cooperative Education M.B.A. is designed to provide management work experience for the full-time day M.B.A. candidate.
-Cooperative Education placements are arranged through the Career Development Center with quality businesses who provide meaningful management experience for the student, and compensate them for their work.
+The Cooperative Education M.B.A. is designed to provide management work experience for full-time day M.B.A. candidates.
+Cooperative Education placements are arranged through the Career Development Center with quality businesses who provide meaningful management experience for students, and compensate them for their work.
 The program is designed to prepare students for middle and, ultimately, senior management positions.

-The Cooperative Education M.B.A. program requires 13 graduate courses, which includes ten core courses, one elective, an industry field experience, and a professional placement.
+The Cooperative Education M.B.A. program requires 14 graduate courses, which include eleven core courses, one elective, an industry field experience, and a professional placement.

-Students who did not have specified business undergraduates or equivalent work experience may need additional background courses.
+Students who did not have specified business subjects as undergraduates or equivalent work experience may need additional background courses.
 These are available at the graduate school and are scheduled in the same 12 week format as the 3 credit graduate courses.